TOPdesk/i18n-puzzles/puzzle6/README.md

 * etc. etc.
 * the 15th word is `pugilarão`

-Scanning the `test-input` for words that fit in our crossword, we arrive at this solution.
+Scanning the `test-input` for words that fit in our crossword, we can complete it like so:

 ```
       |